 Actually, it was David's superior who ordered Bean to stay in the room by himself.
 He justifies it by saying that it would give Bean some inspiration for his speech, but he also already knew by that point how strange Bean was and that he ruined the dinner evening immediately before with his crazy antics, so he almost certainly did it so he wouldn't have to be around Bean.
 This means that the responsibility for leaving the inept Bean alone with the painting was his, not David's — David just reiterated with his boss already ordered.

-David could also not reasonably accept responsiblity for Bean's behavior and actions.
-It was never *his* idea for Bean to come over to Los Angelas in the first place: David was intentionally misled by the false recommendations of the British Royal Gallery's board members into thinking that Bean was a genius, making him not responsible for that as well.
+David could also not reasonably accept responsibility for Bean's behavior and actions.
+It was never *his* idea for Bean to come over to Los Angeles in the first place: David was intentionally misled by the false recommendations of the British Royal Gallery's board members into thinking that Bean was a genius, moving culpability to them.

 Basically, whatever consequences would come to his career of reporting the vandalism to his superiors, not doing so would be much worse, since it actually made David complicit in the crime by trying to cover it up.
 And there is video evidence for all of it.